tanshoku/script-utils/README.md

 ### hopper

 Half-Life 2 hopper mine noises. `hopper t` places a mine, `hopper n 10` activates the proximity beep and beeps 10 times.

+### i3lock-color

+Wrapper script for [i3lock-color](https://github.com/Raymo111/i3lock-color) and [corrupter](https://github.com/r00tman/corrupter).
+Automagically grabs colours from X resources, so it matches your terminal theme and so on.
+Also requires `scrot` and `imagemagick`.

+### magic_suspend

+Locks the screen and suspends after N seconds, and sends a notification of how much time is left.
+Can also be interrupted by calling the same script again.
+Usage is `magic_suspend [seconds]`.
+Obviously requires something to lock the screen, like i3lock or xscreensaver.
+Intended to be called from a keyboard shortcut from a window manager.

 ### mkpdf